beingfranklin/Concurrent-Banking/README.md

 To compile the program just use the following command

- `stack ghci banking.hs -- -threaded -rtsopts'`
+ `stack ghci banking.hs -- -threaded -rtsopts`

 and run it by